-The team at Western University of Health Sciences (WesternU) recently implemented iPaaS from TeamDynamix and has already seen great results.
-“Things like onboarding and off-boarding users and updating permissions involved a lot of manual, tedious work,” Tech Support Manager Matthew Wright says.
+Western University of Health Sciences (WesternU) has been using TeamDynamix iPaaS for more than a year now and had great results.
+“Things like onboarding and off-boarding users and updating permissions involved a lot of manual, tedious work before iPaaS,” Tech Support Manager Matthew Wright says.
 “These things happen on a regular basis, and they take away time that could be used more strategically to improve our customers’ IT experience.”

 For instance, Enterprise Applications Administrator David Mitchell created an automated workflow to help with inventory control by connecting TDX iPaaS with their mobile device management (MDM) software.
 If an employee has a computer that hasn’t checked in within six months, Technical Support automatically receives a ticket that contains information about the device pulled from the MDM so they can follow up with the employee.
 WesternU has also automated processes for updating inventory records when a device is rebuilt or repaired.